Repetition and pair-interaction of string-like hopping motions in glassy polymers: String repetition

-We adopt a bead-spring model of polymer melts in which Lennard-Jones (LJ) particles are connected by nonlinear springs to form chains \cite{kremer1990,varnik2002,lam2013crossover} (see \app{A} for details).
-Dimensionless LJ units are used in the followings.
-We find that $T_g$ of our model is about 0.37 from thermal contraction measurements.
-At temperature $T$ close to $T_g$, particle motions consist of thermal vibrations and occasional hops over distances $a \simeq 0.9$, as indicated by peaks in displacement histograms.
-Figure \ref{Figstr}(a)-(b) shows a typical hop of a particle as represented by the true trajectory $\vec{r}(t)$ \cite{shroder2000} and the coarse-grained trajectory $\rc(t)$ \cite{chandler2011} which equals $\vec{r}(t)$ averaged over periods of 5.
+At low temperature $T$, particle motions mainly consist of thermal vibrations and occasional hops.
+Figure \ref{Figstr}(a)-(b) shows a typical hop of particle $i$ from a quenched sample at $T=0.32$ as represented by the true trajectory $\vec{r}_i(t)$ recorded at every MD timestep and the coarse-grained trajectory $\rc_i(t)$ explained in Sec. \ref{method}.
 As seen, the coarse-grained trajectory clearly illustrates the hopping motion and will be adopted throughout this work.
-In our main simulations, a snapshot of $\rc_i(t)$ for every particle $i$ is recorded after every period of 50,000.
-We consider particle $i$ hopped during a given period if the recorded $\rc_i(t)$ shows any displacement beyond a distance of 0.6 within $any$ sub-interval of the period.
+We consider particle $i$ hopped during a given period if the recorded $\rc_i(t)$ shows any displacement beyond a distance of $0.6\sigma$ within $any$ sub-interval of the period.
+In particular, a hopped particle may have performed a round trip and attain a zero net displacement.

+It is instructive to visually identify string-like motions directly from the trajectories.
+Figure \ref{Figstr}(c) plot the trajectories of all hopped particles in a neighborhood.
+We observe three particles performing a typical string-like motion.
+Note that the particles involved in general do not belong to the same polymer chain \cite{glotzer2003}.
+Neighboring particles that have not hopped are not shown.

+A key observation in this work is that string-like motions become highly repetitive exhibiting strong memory effects at low $T$.
+For the string-like motion shown in Fig. \ref{Figstr}(c), it is subsequently reversed, repeated and reversed again as shown in Fig. \ref{Figstr}(d).
+There are thus 4 successive string-like motions.

+Figures \ref{Figwhole36} and \ref{Figwhole32} show time-consecutive coarse-grained trajectories of all hopped particles from an equilibrium sample at $T=0.36$ and a quenched sample at $T=0.32$ respectively.
+Line segments constituting the trajectories are colored according to their positions in lateral direction.
+This allows an indication of depth, as seemingly spatially overlapping trajectories of distinct colors must be well separated in three dimensions.
+We can observe dozens of examples of string repetition.
+We have also produced movies showing the evolution of the trajectories for much longer durations \cite{movie}.

+From various visualizations, we observe repetitions of both coherent and incoherent string-like motions of different lengths.
+Incoherent strings can be either fully or partially reversed and repeated.
+We also provide an animation of the repetition of an incoherent string-like motion \cite{movie}.
+Persistent repetitions over long durations usually occur to those far away from the other strings.
+Repetitions become increasingly common and robust as $T$ decreases.